Sheetalkpr/Parking-Lot-Management-System/README.md

 ## Getting Started

 ### Prerequisites
-To run the Parking Management System, you need:
+To run the Parking Lot Management System, you need:
 - Python 3.11.4
 - Required Python libraries: flask, flask-sqlalchemy, psycopg2
 - To install these libraries use pip (**pip install library_name**)